Celebrating the Vocation of Marriage

 - Remember you don’t have to wait for an anniversary or a birthday to do something nice.
 Maybe you can surprise the other with something small like coffee in bed, or keeping the other company if they start work earlier than you do, or helping one another in with the groceries, etc. There are many little things that can be done that really help a marriage grow.

 - Compromise.
 If one party closes their ears to the needs of the others, it’s a big problem.
-Every married couple knows there will be frustrations with the other.
-Rather than digging in one’s heels, it’s important to listen to where the other person is coming from.
+Every married couple knows there will be frustrations with the other, but rather than digging in one’s heels, it’s important to listen to where the other person is coming from.

 - Don’t be afraid to say “I’m sorry.”
 So often pride gets in the way, and we can’t admit we made a mistake.
 But we are all flawed; we ask for forgiveness at the start of each Mass, we need to do that in marriages and relationships too, as we all make mistakes.